 1. Make Use of Inquiry-based learning and Experiential Learning

-In the inquiry-based learning style students are allowed to explore the learning materials.
-Therefore, they are trained to express themselves by asking relevant questions and to share their ideas through small group discussions.
+In an inquiry-based learning style, students are allowed to explore learning materials.
+Therefore, they are trained to express themselves by asking relevant questions and sharing their ideas through small group discussions.

 The more students explore the learning materials, the more they make learning meaningful.
 More oftentimes, with all the distractions in the classroom, as teachers, we also feel overwhelmed with how students receive learning instruction.